yokolet/tranquil-beach/sorting_searching/alien_sort.md

 For the first step, create character to index mapping.
 The second step is to go through the two words from beginning.
-Compare each character based on the character ot index mapping.
+When the previous and current words' characters at the same index are not the same, compare each character based on the character to index mapping.
-To handle a substring to other, this solution uses a flag, sub.
-When iteration reaches to the end and the correct order continues to the one of word's end, the length of two words matters.
+Also, words' lengths needs to be compared when the character comparison ends by the last index.

 #### Solution
 - Python